Hello there, reader.

 Each video comes equipped with interactive subtitles in Portuguese and English, a full transcript and a “learn” mode.
 FluentU’s videos will allow you to see how native speakers greet each other on the daily.
 What’s more, the app’s exercises will help you to practice your greetings before using them yourself.

-If you want to memorize these essential words and phrases, flashcards are a really good option.
+If you want to memorize these essential words and phrases, flashcards are another really good option.
 Getting started is quite easy too: this collection from Quizlet will point you in the right direction, otherwise just power up an app like Anki to create your own.

 2. Test yourself